marnelfr/back-to-symfony/README.md

 and validation value to a 400 status code and descriptive, consistence error response.\
-We then only need to add **[Validator/Constraints](https://symfony.com/doc/current/validation.html#supported-constraints)** to our classes' properties and let ap do the remaining work.
+We then only need to add **[Validator/Constraints](https://symfony.com/doc/current/validation.html#supported-constraints)** to our classes' properties and let AP do the remaining work.

 ## Embedded relation
 When we add a read group to a relation property, it only means that